theDanielTo/Drink-It/README.md

  - Built component pieces using *JavaScript* and allowed animation on key elements with GSAP.
  - Requested data from a *RESTful API* while applying **Asynchronous JavaScript and XML** techniques.

-# student-grade-table

-A full stack JavaScript application for teachers who want to manage course records.

 ## Technologies Used

 - HTML5